-Number of Outputs
+- Number of Outputs

-Select the number of outputs for the respective output board.
+Select the number of outputs.

 - Column: Cylinder

 Select a cylinder.
-The displayed names are specified on the configuration page Engine - Cylinder Names.
+The displayed names are specified on the configuration page Engine -

+Cylinder Names.

 - Column: Output

 Select the number of the respective output.

-- Column: Angle Enter the firing angle for each output.
+- Column: Angle

+Enter the firing angle for each output.